postcss/postcss-bem-linter/README.md

 Also note that *pseudo-classes and pseudo-elements must be at the end of sequences, and will be ignored*.
 Instead of `.Component:first-child.is-open` you should use `.Component.is-open:first-child`.
-The former will cause an error.
+The former will trigger a warning.

 #### Preset Patterns